5 Dentistry Trends to Lookout for in 2020

 Same-day procedures are likely to become more of the norm in 2020 as this technology reduces reliance on external labs or manufacturers.
 Dental practices can now hire their own technician to run the printer, or choose someone from within to train up.
 This move can save a lot of money and improve customer retention as dental procedures are completed all in one day.

 This is another development that is expected to grow in use in 2020.
 The use of the light energy emitted by lasers has allowed for more precise and sterile cutting.
 This means less invasive surgery and a shorter healing time for dental patients.
-Some dentists have already begun using lasers to treat conditions such as tooth decay, gum disease, lesion eradication, and for teeth whitening where it is applied as a light source for activating whitening agents rather than as a cutting tool.
+Some dentists have already begun using lasers to treat conditions such as tooth decay, gum disease treatment, lesion eradication, and for teeth whitening where it is applied as a light source for activating whitening agents rather than as a cutting tool.

 The use of lasers has been found to result in less bleeding and pain, often reducing the need for anesthesia.
 Because the sound of laser equipment is less jarring than traditional drilling tools, it does reduce the scare factor of many procedures.
 This quality can help patients become less fearful of visiting the dentist and going through much needed dental work.